 Physical Properties of Aluminum Forging

 Aluminum alloys that are commonly used in forging have many beneficial physical properties.
-These properties make aluminum popular for various applications, including aerospace, automotive, and defense industries.
+These properties make aluminum popular for various applications.
 Some of the physical properties of aluminum forging include the following:

 - Lightweight : Aluminum is about one-third steel’s weight, making it an attractive choice for applications where weight is a concern, such as in the aerospace and automotive industries.